apache/maven-resolver/src/site/markdown/remote-repository-filtering.md

 | Maven Central     | active          | inactive       |
 | Some Remote       | inactive        | active         |

-It results in following "constraints":
+This leads to the following "constraints":
 * "Maven Central" is asked only for those artifacts it claims it may have (prefixes)
 * "Some Remote" is asked only for allowed groupIds.
 If it publishes prefixes, it can be safely added as well.